NodeScriptLang/guides/src/docs/getting started.md

 All we need is your email address, which we'll get through GitHub or Google authentication.

-To sign in through either of these platforms, just click on the option in the top right corner of the landing page and authorize NodeScript to access your GitHub account.
+To sign in through either of these platforms, just click on the option from the login page and authorize NodeScript to access your account.

-NodeScript only access your email address and no other information from you chosen account.
+Only your email will be collected.

+### Magic Link

+Magic Link sign in also available.
+Enter your email and select the "Sign in with Magic Link" button on the login page to send an email containing a unique link for you to login with.
+This link will be be valid for 1 hour after sending.

+This passwordless process must be repeat on each sign in.

 ## Dashboard